InformaticsMatters/virtual-screening/README.md

 ```
 nextflow run enumerate.nf --inputs need-enum.smi --data_dir molecules/sha256 -with-conda <path-to-conda-environment>
 ```
-Note: you need to have created the `vs-rdkit` conda environment and specify the path to it.
+Note: you need to have created the `im-vs-prep` conda environment and specify the path to it.

 Or run with Docker:
 ```